Generating an OpenAPI document and SDK from Spring Boot

 Now, generate a TypeScript SDK using the following command:

-Follow the onscreen prompts to provide the configuration details for the new SDK such as the name, schema location, and output path.
+Follow the onscreen prompts to provide the configuration details for the new SDK, such as the name, schema location, and output path.
 Enter openapi.yaml

-when prompted for the OpenAPI document location and select your preferred language, for example, TypeScript, when prompted for which language you would like to generate.
+when prompted for the OpenAPI document location and select your preferred language (for example, TypeScript) when prompted for which language you would like to generate.

 After running this command, you’ll find the generated SDK code in the specified output directory.
-This SDK can be used by clients to interact with your Spring Boot API in a type-safe manner.
+This SDK can be used by clients to interact with your Spring Boot API in a type safe manner.

-Customize the SDK
+Customizing the SDK

-Let’s add retry logic to the SDK’s listPublications
+The example app added retry logic to the SDK’s listPublications

 .

-First, add these imports to src/main/java/com/bookstore/PublicationsController.java
+These imports were added to src/main/java/com/bookstore/PublicationsController.java

 :

-operation to include the retry configuration:
+operation was modified to include the retry configuration:

 operation: